ashwinmr/docs/main.md

     - A component does `not` rerender because its props change.
 It just happens to rerender since props change when the state from which the prop is derived changes and that triggers a rerender of the parent which rerenders the children.
 - A rerender of a parent rerenders all children even if the props of some children have not changed.
 This is because react cannot assume that the children are pure components.
     - A pure component is one which does not have side effects and the same props always result in the same output.
-- Therefore keep the state as close as possible to the component that uses it to prevent unnecessary render of its parents other children.
+- Therefore keep the state as close as possible to the component that uses it to prevent unnecessary render of its siblings.
 - A rerender can also be prevented if the child component is a prop (through props or children) and not a regular child.
 - A rerender can also be prevented by memoizing the component.
 Then react only rerenders if the memoized components props change.
+    - In this case the component will rerender if its function props dont use `useCallback`.

 ### Update state
 - Do not mutate state for updating.
 Instead clone and set state.